neogeo-mf/MT32-PI-HC/README.md

 - [Embedded FTP server][FTP server] for remote access to files.

-## Installation / Upgrade (If upgrading your HobbyChop device)
+## Upgrade (If upgrading your HobbyChop device)

-1. Download the latest release from the [Releases] section.
+1. Download the latest release .zip file from https://github.com/Chiptune-Anamnesis/MT32-PI-HC/releases

 2. Extract the contents.